anushamdgowda/abusive-detection/README.md

 # abusive-detection
-abusive deetection tamil dataset is used here
+abusive deetection tamil dataset is used here,
 Run the code by fixing your dataset path